-Teaching Assistant- All students are required to serve as a teaching assistant for one semester.
-This teaching requirement will be fulfilled by assisting in courses in which graduate students conduct a discussion or laboratory section and/or present a small number of lectures.
+Teaching Assistantship.
+All students are required to serve as a teaching assistant for one semester.
+This teaching requirement will be fulfilled by assisting in courses in which graduate students lead a discussion component or laboratory section and/or present a small number of lectures.
 The faculty member in charge of the course is responsible for providing feedback and suggestions to the teaching assistants on their performance at least twice during each semester.
 The program will also request feedback from the course faculty member or the teaching assistant.
-Teaching assignments are determined by the Associate Dean for Graduate and Postdoctoral Studies, in consultation with the Program Director.
+Teaching assignments are determined by the Associate Dean for Graduate and Postdoctoral Studies, in consultation with the Program Directors.

-Harriet W. Sheridan Center for Teaching and Learning- Because the development of teaching skills is an important part of the PhD training in Pathobiology, all students are required to obtain a Level I teaching certificate from the Sheridan Center.
-The Level I teaching certificate is a year-long training which is comprised of four online components and four interactive workshops.
+Harriet W. Sheridan Center for Teaching and Learning.
+Because the development of teaching skills is an important part of the PhD training in Pathobiology, all students are required to obtain a Level I teaching certificate from the Sheridan Center.
+The Level I teaching certificate is a year-long training which consists of four online components and four interactive workshops.
 Students should register for the Level I teaching certificate in early September of their second year in the program.

 The Sheridan Center offers five levels of teaching certificates, and students are encouraged to obtain additional certificates if they so choose.
-The Center runs a number of programs and workshops including individual teaching consultations.
+The Center runs several programs and workshops including individual teaching consultations.
 The Sheridan Center's Teaching Certificate Program serves as the centerpiece of a teaching portfolio and demonstrates commitment to teaching excellence.

-Travel Awards
+Travel Funding

 Graduate students who present original work at academic conferences may be eligible to receive travel funding.
 For those eligible, the Program will assist with travel-related expenses of one professional trip per fiscal year up to \$500.
-These awards are dependent on being in good academic standing as well as being an active participant in the Pathobiology Graduate Program.
-This includes attendance in journal clubs, seminars, and the annual retreat, as well as making good progress in research, teaching, and course work.
+These awards are dependent on being in good academic standing as well as being an active participant in the Pathobiology Graduate Program activities.
+This includes attendance in journal clubs, seminars, and the annual retreat, as well as making good progress in research, teaching, and coursework.
 Travel award funding is available only to those students who will be presenting at the conference.
-This award may be combined with Graduate School funds and other sources, and will be issued in the form of reimbursement with appropriate receipts.
+This award may be combined with other sources and will be issued in the form of reimbursement with appropriate receipts.
+If seeking reimbursement, students must communicate their travel plans in advance with the program.
+This allows for coordination of flights with FCm Travel Solutions, which is the preferred travel agency of Brown University.
+They will ensure that flights are compliant with the Fly America Act and students will not incur out-of-pocket expenses to book flights.
+Brown University travelers who use FCm to book their travel receive the added benefit that their trip is automatically registered with the University's travel assistance company, International SOS.
+Graduate students are encouraged to apply for additional funding from other University resources, including OGPS, the Graduate Student Council, and the International Travel Fund.
+All offices, including Pathobiology, require at least one-month notice prior to travel.